GUZHAO/AngularClassNote/Services.md

 The goal is to understand how services work in Angular.

-## Structure
+## What's the difference
+- Fetch data
+- Only works with data, no html
-- App
+- Singleton

+## Understand Class
-    - Module
+- Class
-        - Services
+- Class Instance

+## Understand Scope
-        - Components
+- Public
-        - Directives
+- Private
-        - Pipes
+- Protected

 ## Fetching Data
 Use HttpClient Module to fetch json.